 These are larger headstones that sometimes take on different shapes and sizes.
 They can include cherubs, icons, or sculptures that are symbolic or unique to the deceased.

-It’s the easiest to maintain out of the all the options and often the least expensive.
+It’s the easiest to maintain out of all the options and often the least expensive.

-Most every culture, religion and tradition believes in showing deep reverence for the dead.
-Post-death rituals and cemeteries are important parts of these life cycle events – not only for the person who passes away, but for the family as well.
-That’s why it’s so important to make post-death, or pre-need, plans while you’re alive.
+Almost every culture, religion, and tradition believes in showing deep reverence for the dead.
+Post-death rituals and cemeteries are important parts of these life cycle events – not only for the person who passes away but for the family as well.
+That’s why it’s so important to make post-death, or pre-need plans while you’re alive.

 A wonderful gift to give your loved ones, pre-need planning means they won’t have to make decisions and wonder about what you would have wanted.
 It’s all taken care of for them.
 They can concentrate on mourning and let a caring, competent funeral director put in motion everything you set up ahead of time.

-As a Jewish mom in the Tampa Bay area, I always knew our community took especially good care of children.
-From pre-school through middle school, including bar and bat mitzvah programs, my children personally benefited from the love, support and attention to excellence from Jewish friends, teachers and neighbors.
+As a Jewish mom, I always knew our community took especially good care of children.
+From pre-school through middle school, including bar and bat mitzvah programs, my children personally benefited from the love, support, and attention to excellence from Jewish friends, teachers, and neighbors.

-Now, I’m seeing how that care and love extends to end-of-life as well.
+Now, I’m seeing how that care and love extend to end-of-life as well.

-Segal Funeral Home, where I help people with pre-need planning, is a stellar example of how to ethically care for families at a most difficult time.
+Helping people with pre-need planning is a stellar example of how to ethically care for families at a most difficult time.
 And you don’t have to be Jewish either.
-Everyone, regardless of faith, in Tampa knows about Chuck and his staff.
-I’m proud to be associated with them.
+Everyone, regardless of faith, can find comfort in this exercise.

 If you’d like to talk about your own pre-need planning, don’t hesitate to give me a call.
-It’s a free service I provide, and I’m happy to help.
 Click here to reach out now.